Laurens Jan Brinkhorst

-Laurens Jan Brinkhorst (born 18 March 1937) is a retired Dutch politician and diplomat of the Democrats 66 (D66) party and jurist.
+Laurens Jan Brinkhorst (born 18 March 1937) is a Dutch retired politician and diplomat of the Democrats 66 (D66) party.

 Early life and education

 Laurens-Jan Brinkhorst was born in the city of Zwolle.
-His parents were Marius Jacobus Brinkhorst (1902 - 1943) and Françoise Laurence Wilhelmina Holboom (1901 - 1981).
-After getting his high school diploma (gymnasium-B-diploma in Dutch) he studied law at the University of Leiden (Rijksuniversiteit Leiden in Dutch), where he obtained his LL.M. degree in 1959.
+His parents were Marius Jacobus Brinkhorst (1902–1943) and Françoise Laurence Wilhelmina Holboom (1901–1981).
+After getting his high school diploma (gymnasium-B-diploma in Dutch) he studied law at the University of Leiden, where he obtained his LL.M. degree in 1959.
 He also received a M.A. degree in Public Law and Government from Columbia University in New York City.
 Afterwards he worked at Shearman & Sterling in New York City.